Terms & Conditions

 Please keep a copy of the classes you have entered and bring it with you to the Festival on the day for personal reference.

-Anyone who has won his / her age category in the past is not eligible to enter the same instrument and age category again.
-However, it is permitted to enter a class in advance of the entrant’s age group on the same instrument, for example, an entrant in school year 5 may enter the intermediate or senior age category.
+Anyone who has won his / her age category in the past is eligible to enter the same instrument and age category again.
+However, it is permitted and recommended for past winners to enter a class in advance of the entrant’s age group on the same instrument, for example, an entrant in school year 5 may enter the intermediate or senior age category.
 Previous winners are encouraged to enter the Recitalist Classes which are highly competitive.

 SGFYM reserves the right to refuse, withdraw, divide or combine classes to accommodate the number of entries received.

-Entry fees, as shown in this syllabus, are non-refundable except where indicated within these guidelines/rules.
+Entry fees, as shown in this syllabus, are non-refundable.

 Timetabling of classes: